eradicatinglove/sys-icon/README.md

 - stores them in an internal cache
 - never reloads them dynamically

-Because of this, **no sysmodule or theme can change HOME menu icons at runtime**.

 To change HOME icons, you must **rebuild and reinstall the NSP**.

 ---